dborisenko/dborisenko.github.io/_posts/2018-04-30-universal-health-check-without-dependencies.md

 }
 ```

-## Code snippet
+## Code example

 In this example I tried to explain my thoughts about making zero-dependencies generic health-check library which is simple composable and runable everywhere.
-The full example of health-check can be found in the following [github snippet](https://gist.github.com/dborisenko/85078d3b91c365da6af98ba2c1395107)
+The full example of health-check can be found in the following [github](https://github.com/dborisenko/universal-health-check)